 Microsoft Project vs Smartsheet vs Teamhood: Overview

 To kick off this overview, let us first get more familiar with each individual tool.
-Here are their short descriptions which provide a nice introduction to each solution.
+Here are their short descriptions which provide an excellent introduction to each solution and how they position themselves on the market.

 Microsoft Project is an enterprise project and portfolio management solution.